SzybkiSasza/food-fight-node/README.md

 As currently only Direct transport is supported, library may be used out-of-the box, without any additional Back End.

+If you want to build the library locally or run the demos, you will need [Yarn](https://yarnpkg.com) package manager (follow your platform instructions to get it installed)

 In the future, we recommend to start with default configurations of RabbitMQ and Consul (by using e.g. official Docker images).